cncf/wg-serverless/workflow/spec/examples.md

     }
 ```

-The ForEach state will execute a single defined operation state for each math expression.
+The ForEach task will execute a single defined operation task for each math expression.
 The operation
-state contains an action which calls a serverless function which actually solves the expression
+task contains an action which calls a serverless function which actually solves the expression
 and returns its result.

-Results of all math expressions are accumulated into the data output of the ForEach state which become the final
+Results of all math expressions are accumulated into the data output of the ForEach task which become the final
 result of the workflow execution.

 #### Workflow Definition